dineshkori/warehouse-app/README.md

     - More test automation for easy maitainability of code base.

 ### 📁 Project Structure
-Basic structure of the project
+Standard express based structure used for the project

 ```
 warehouse-app/